jeromecoupe/iad_eleventy_introduction/eleventy_introduction_en.md

 #### Display tags: variables and properties

 This tags allow you to display variables like strings, numbers, booleans, arrays and objects in your templates.
 Most of the time, you will display variables created by you or by Eleventy when it runs.
-You can access properties using dot syntax, just like in JavaScript.
-Those tags also allow you to perform simple maths operations or string concatenation.
+You can access properties using dot syntax, like in JavaScript.
+Those tags also allow you to perform maths operations or string concatenation.

 Examples: